Designing a cognitive

 Progress tracking

-Low-fidelity prototypes for the cognitive rehabilitation app, including onboarding screens, homepage, memory task, and memory test.
+Low-fidelity prototypes for NeuroScape: onboarding screens, homepage, memory task, and memory test flows.

 Initial feedback and insights